AAhmeddRRagabb/Full-RAG-Application/README.md

 curl http://127.0.0.1:9090/-/ready
 ```

+## Inspiration

+This project is inspired by the [Mini RAG Series by Abubakar on YouTube](https://www.youtube.com/playlist?list=PLvLvlVqNQGHCUR2p0b8a0QpVjDUg50wQj).

 ## Notes

 - Existing Docker data volumes keep their original database initialization.
 If you change Postgres user, password, or database name after the volume exists, recreate the volume or migrate the database manually.